-While we are planning to commence a clinical trial of CFT7455 in the first half of 2021, we have not yet evaluated any of our product candidates in human clinical trials.
+While we commenced a clinical trial of CFT7455 in June of 2021, all of our other product candidates are still in the preclinical or discovery stages, which means that we have not yet evaluated any of our product candidates in human clinical trials.
 It is impossible to predict when or if any product candidates we may develop will prove safe in humans.
 There can be no assurance that any of the product candidates developed through our TORPEDO platform will not cause undesirable side effects, which could arise at any time during preclinical or clinical development.